Those who are just getting to know ISO 27001 will no doubt find the audit a daunting prospect.

 Stage 2 audit

-Upon a successful pass, the auditor will issue a certificate stating that the business has met the ISO 27001 requirements, and recommend the company for ISO 27001 certification.
+If everything is in order, the auditor will issue a certificate stating that your organisation’s ISMS complies with ISO 27001, and recommend you for ISO 27001 certification.

-Don’t get caught ill-prepared for an audit.
+Don’t get caught out by your ISO 27001 certification audit.
 Use vsRisk, the information security risk assessment software, to produce ISO 27001-compliant, audit-ready reports, including the Statement of Applicability and risk treatment plan, that will impress even the toughest of auditors.